 - Before the procedure begins, the treatment area is numbed.

-- After numbing the area, your doctor will use a scalpel to remove the cancerous skin lesion as well as a margin of surrounding healthy tissue.
+- After numbing the area, your doctor will use a scalpel to remove the skin cancer area, as well as a margin of surrounding healthy tissue.

 - When the excision is completed, the wound will typically be closed with stitches.
 However, larger wounds may require a skin graft to heal.

 Image-Guided SRT is a surgery-free alternative to treatment methods like simple excision.
 There is no cutting required, thus there is no need for stitches or skin grafting.

 Image-Guided SRT uses ultrasound imaging and superficial radiotherapy to treat common skin cancers like basal and squamous cell skin cancers with low-level X-ray energy.
 Using an advanced machine called the SRT-100 Vision™, a board-certified radiation therapist delivers a precise and calibrated dose of energy just below the skin’s surface to destroy the cancerous cells without harming the surrounding healthy tissues.